jadecci/numerical_recipes_c/README.md

 # \<Numerical Recipes in C> Codes with Examples

-This repository contains codes from the book \<Numerical Recipes in C> with my comments.
+This repository contains codes from the book **\<Numerical Recipes in C>** with my comments.
 The codes are contained in a function, which is called in the main function with example inputs.
 All codes can be compiled and run without input parameter.

+A set of notes for each chapter/topic is also available on my [Github.io blog](http://jadecci.github.io).

 Note that the original codes from the book uses some tricks with pointers so that indices could start from `1` instead of `0` (Why!).
 Since I prefer
 0-indexing for C/C++, all codes in this repository have indicies starting from `0`. *You are welcome!*